vincentleeuwen/advanced-python-slides/part0-introduction-to-python.rst

         :alt: Python vs iPython shell

-.. revealjs:: iPython
+.. revealjs:: IPython

-    You should now see the iPython shell:
+    You should now see the IPython shell:

     .. rv_code::